WrestleMania 2: New York

-In the first match of the show in the New York arena, Paul Orndorff faced "The Magnificent" Muraco.
+In the first match of the show in the New York arena, Paul Orndorff faced The Magnificent Muraco.
 In the early part of the match, Orndorff body slammed Muraco.
-As the crowd reacted and Orndorff celebrated, he turned towards Mr. Fuji and made a racist slanty-eyed gesture followed by an Italian salute.
-This controversial moment is edited out of most home video versions of the match and is edited out of the version shown on the WWE Network.
+As the crowd reacted and Orndorff celebrated, he turned towards Mr. Fuji and made a racist, slanty-eyed gesture followed by an Italian salute.
+This controversial moment is edited out of most home video versions of the match and is edited out of the versions shown on Peacock and Netflix.
 Both men fought to a double count-out.

-Next was a WWF Intercontinental Heavyweight Championship match between "Macho Man" Randy Savage and George "The Animal" Steele, where Savage was seconded by his real-life wife Miss Elizabeth.
-Late in the match, Steele became the first man to ever kick out of Savage's signature elbow from the top turnbuckle.
+Next was a WWF Intercontinental Heavyweight Championship match between Randy Savage and George Steele, where Savage was seconded by his real-life wife Miss Elizabeth.
+Late in the match, Steele became the first man to ever kick out of Savage's signature elbow drop from the top turnbuckle.
 Savage pinned Steele with a roll-up and put both of his feet on the ropes for leverage.
 As a result, Savage retained the Intercontinental Heavyweight Title.

-The third match from the Coliseum was between Jake Roberts and George Wells.
+The third match was between Jake Roberts and George Wells.
 Roberts hit a DDT on Wells and pinned him to win the match.
 After the match, Roberts allowed his snake Damian to slither over Wells, who foamed from the mouth.

-The last match was a boxing match between Mr. T and Rowdy Roddy Piper.
-T was seconded by boxer Joe Frazier while Piper was seconded by boxing trainer Lou Duva.
+The last match was a boxing match between Mr. T and Roddy Piper.
+T was seconded by boxer Joe Frazier, while Piper was seconded by boxing trainer Lou Duva.
 Piper was disqualified for bodyslamming T at 1:15 in the fourth round.